“Help! My baby’s skin is peeling. Is this normal?” Don’t panic, Mommy. Learn more about newborn skin peeling here.

 Still, it’s good to be in the know about all matters related to your newborn.

-So if you are curious to find out why your baby’s skin peels and how you can look after his delicate skin when this happens, you’ve come to the right place.
-Here’s all you need to know about newborn peeling skin.
+So if you are curious to find out about newborn skin peeling on your baby’s head, why it happens and how you can look after his delicate skin, you’ve come to the right place.
+Here’s all you need to know about newborn skin peeling.

 Seconds after birth, a newborn is covered in various fluids and substances, including blood, amniotic fluid and vernix.